auth-xyz/auth-xyz/README.md

 - ❓ Ask me about anything related to Discord.JS and related technologies

-- ⚡ Fun fact: I own a official license to own a bow.
+- ⚡ Fun fact: I wasted over 60 minutes to fix one issue.

 <br/>